-Each year, Friends of Boston’s Homeless helps more than 250 formerly homeless men and women move beyond homelessness to lead independent lives in our community.
-Every June, we celebrate the individuals who have graduated our transitional programs and our on their way to independence.
-Let us introduce you to just a few who have graduated this summer:
+Each year, Friends of Boston’s Homeless and the programs we support help more than 400 formerly homeless men and women move beyond homelessness to lead independent lives in our community.
+Every June, we celebrate the individuals who have graduated these programs and are on their way to independence.
+Let us introduce you to just a few our recent grads:

 - William came to us at 40 with a history of homelessness, substance abuse, a recent incarceration and a strong desire to break the cycle.
 He enrolled in Project Lighthouse where the teachers discovered and helped him overcome an undiagnosed learning disability.
 He began work on his GED right away.
 He also enrolled in the maintenance component of Serving Ourselves Job Training Program.
 Upon graduation, he applied and was accepted to the Construction Management Program at Wentworth Institute of Technology to obtain his Contractor’s License.
 William is now working for the City of Boston.

-Sharon, William, Kendra, and Jake are just four of the over 250 formerly homeless individuals who achieved independence this past year alone.
+Sharon, William, Kendra, and Jake are just four of the over 400 formerly homeless individuals every year who achieve independence.
 Our graduates are the teller at your bank, the sous chef at your favorite restaurant, the nurse who gives your child the flu shot, the tech helping you trouble shoot your computer problems – your co-worker, your classmate, your neighbor.
 Happy, successful, independent members of our community!